Cleveland-class cruiser: Development

-After the London Naval Treaty of 1930, the US Navy took up a renewed interest in the 6" gun-armed light cruiser, partially due to the Navy complaining about the 8" gun's slow rate of fire, of 3 rounds per minute compared to the 10 rounds per minute of 6" guns.
-At this time, the US Navy began to deploy drones to use as targets for anti-aircraft targets, which could simulate both dive and torpedo bombers.
-The simulations showed that without fire control directors and computers, the ships of the fleet would be almost helpless against the density of aircraft attack envisioned in any future war.
+After the London Naval Treaty of 1930, the U.S. Navy took up a renewed interest in the 6-inch gun-armed light cruiser, partially due to the Navy complaining about the 8-inch gun's slow rate of fire of three rounds per minute compared to the ten rounds per minute of 6-inch guns.
+At this time, the U.S. Navy began to deploy drones to use as targets for anti-aircraft targets, which could simulate both dive and torpedo bombers.
+The simulations showed that without fire control directors and computers, the ships of the fleet would be almost helpless against the density of aircraft attacks envisioned in any future war.
 Mechanical computers alone could weigh up to 10 tons and had to be housed below decks for both weight and protection measures.
-As World War II was to prove, the pre-war assumptions were optimistic as eventually, every anti-aircraft gun platform above 20mm would end up having remote power, with fire control and radar aiming.
+As World War II was to prove, the pre-war assumptions were optimistic as eventually, every anti-aircraft gun platform above 20 mm would end up having remote power, with fire control and radar aiming.

-As designed the Cleveland class was already a tight design but requests to widen the ship were turned down as it would affect production rates.
+As designed, the Cleveland class was already a tight design, but requests to widen the ship were turned down as it would affect production rates.
 Shortly after the Fall of France, the Two-Ocean Navy Act changed those production rates rapidly.
 In order to fit the new heavier fire control and radar systems within the allotted tonnage for a cruiser, the No. 3 gun turret was omitted.
-This also gave room for the enlargement of the bridge spaces to accommodate the new combat information center and necessary radars, along with enough tonnage to fit an additional pair of 5"/38 twin mounts, located fore and aft of the superstructure, with wider arcs of fire.
-Despite the loss of three 6-inch guns compared to the preceding Brooklyn and St. Louis-class, the more advanced fire control gave the Cleveland class a firepower advantage in practical use.
+This also gave room for the enlargement of the bridge spaces to accommodate the new combat information center and necessary radars, along with enough tonnage to fit an additional pair of 5-inch/38 twin mounts, located fore and aft of the superstructure, with wider arcs of fire.
+Despite the loss of three 6-inch guns compared to the preceding Brooklyn and St. Louis classes, the more advanced fire control gave the Cleveland class a firepower advantage in practical use.

-Towards the end of World War II, the increase of light anti-aircraft weapons made the class top-heavy so to compensate, some ships had one of the two catapults, and No. 1 turret rangefinders removed.
-Top weight issues would plague the class with every addition of equipment having to be weighed against what would have to be removed, for example, the tighter installation of the control radar necessitated the removal of the 20mm clipping rooms, where 20mm rounds were loaded into their magazines.
+Towards the end of World War II, the increase of light anti-aircraft weapons made the class top-heavy, so to compensate, some ships had one of the two catapults, and No. 1 turret rangefinders removed.
+Top weight issues would plague the class with every addition of equipment having to be weighed against what would have to be removed.
+For example, the tighter installation of the control radar necessitated the removal of the 20 mm clipping rooms, where 20 mm rounds were loaded into their magazines.